-Small house extensions make a great alternative if you lack the space or budget to add a large extension to your home.
-A modest, but well-designed addition can be transformative, changing the aspect of a room, bringing in valuable extra daylight, linking existing spaces or improving circulation and flow.
+Small house extensions don't need to be disregarded purely because of their size.
+In fact, they are a great way to add valuable space if your budget is low.
+Indeed, a modest, but well-designed addition can be transformative, changing the aspect of a room, bringing in valuable extra daylight, linking existing spaces or improving circulation and flow.
 Whether you're adding a porch or a modest loft extension, a small single storey extension or a side return extension, you can add both value and space to your home if you get it right.
 These small extension ideas will get you started.

 Find much more advice on extending a house in our ultimate guide.